avg —

 Instructions

-Finely chop the previously dried parsley and dill.
+Finely chop the dried parsley and dill.

 Finely chop the green onions.

-Peel the cooled potatoes and cut them into small even cubes.
+Peel the cooled potatoes and cut them into small, even cubes.

 Add a couple of spoons of sour cream to the yolks from the total amount.